-A. Describe action(s) requested:

-This section describes the "what" of your request.
+- A. Describe action(s) requested: - This section describes the "what" of your request.
 Describe all requests for action.
 For example, if this is a request for a change in program requirements, describe the change you are requesting.
-If you are also proposing a change in program credits, describe the change requested.

-B. Contextual framework for requested action(s):

-Write a brief narrative providing a contextual framework for this request; provide reasons for the requests described above.
+If you are also proposing a change in program credits, describe the change requested. - B. Contextual framework for requested action(s): Write a brief parrative providing a contextual f - Write a brief narrative providing a contextual framework for this request; provide reasons for the requests described above.
 A history of the program may be appropriate.
 If applicable, cite references and resources which will further strengthen the program action for which you are seeking approval.
-The purpose of this information is to provide Program Approval Form reviewers with a framework of sufficient scope and detail in order to adequately review the form.

-C. Indicate the Career Cluster and Career Pathway(s) the program is aligned with.
+The purpose of this information is to provide Program Approval Form reviewers with a framework of sufficient scope and detail in order to adequately review the form. - C. Indicate the Career Cluster and Career Pathway(s) the program is aligned with.